jonsterling/coq-guarded-computational-type-theory/README.md

     opam install coq.8.6

-Next, we need to install `ssreflect`.
-This should also be done through OPAM.
+Next, we need to install `ssreflect`; we use the `ssreflect` plugin because it provides generally superior tacticals, but we don't use any of the `ssreflect`-related mathematical libraries at this point.
+This plugin should also be installed through OPAM.

     opam repo add coq-released https://coq.inria.fr/opam/released